ndsev/zserio/doc/ZserioEncodingGuide.md

 };
 ```

-Both examples from above result in the exact same byte stream.
+Both examples from above result in the exact same bit stream.

 Packed arrays of choices and unions are encoding in the same way, meaning that all fields corresponded to the
 same case are considered as an array.
 If such array is empty, nothing is encoded in the bit stream.